 Mix ingredients together and store in an airtight container at room temperature.
 Makes enough for 4 burgers.
 This rub is also great on other red meats and chicken.

 - 4 onion slices

 - 4 tomato slices

 Form the ground chuck into four meat patties of equal size.
 Place 1 teaspoon rub mixture on the topside of each meat patty and refrigerate for one hour before grilling.

 Cook bacon until crisp and break each slice in half.
 Heat grill to medium-high heat.
 Place burgers, rub side down, on the grill rack and cook for about 4 minutes.
 Flip the burgers and continue cooking for another 4 minutes, placing the cheese on top during the last minute.
 Remove from the grill and place on the bottom halves of the buns.

 Now, put two halves of bacon on each burger and top with onion and tomatoes.
 Spread mayonnaise on the top bun and place on the burger.
-Makes 4 burgers.

 Add the coffee to the skillet and turn the heat up just a bit and stir constantly, scraping up the browned bits from the pan.
 Continue stirring for about 2 minutes.
 This gravy has no thickening ingredients, so it's very thin.
 Ham and gravy are best served with eggs and biscuits.
-Makes 1 to 2 servings.